ii/ii.nz/deployment.md

 ### `cfcfg`

-an `initContainer` for writting cloudflare creds to a volume for file-based consumption.
+an `initContainer` for writing cloudflare creds to a volume for file-based consumption.

 ### `cloudflared`